 It truly amazes me how many Christians can’t or don’t grasp that the grace & love of God message and the repentance/holiness message are not contradictory.
 They are in fact, opposite sides of the same coin.
 Both tracks give the train something to travel down, for with only one rail you wouldn’t be able to travel at all.

-I wrote the first sentence of today’s post as a Facebook status last week that had a whirlwind of commenting within the first hour it was posted.
+The first sentence of today’s post was once a Facebook status I shared and got a whirlwind of commenting within the first hour it was posted.
 Afterward it turned into a discussion between three people I’m not sure have ever met in real life.
 That detail would be an example of one of the things social networking gets right — you can get connected to people you’ve never met before but with whom you have similar interests.
 But that’s beside my point.
 However, I am proud to see the conversation didn’t degenerate into name calling or personal attacks given the variety of world views represented by those who chose to comment on it at the time.

 I was thinking of the subject after reading the article on ChurchLeaders.com called Stop Blaming The Holy Spirit For Your Conviction, and noticed all the commenters up to that point had been accusing the author of “greasy grace”.
 This puzzled me, but after five minutes I realized nope, this is pretty typical when one preaches the true message of grace.
 People who believe one extreme view of repentance and holiness misunderstand it, and tend to paint its proponents with a broad brush.